hbeni/fgcom-mumble/README.md

 ## What This Is

-**FGCom-mumble** is a sophisticated radio communication simulator that brings realistic radio procedures to flight simulation.
-It's designed for aviation enthusiasts who want authentic radio communication experiences with proper propagation modeling, geographic separation, and realistic audio effects.
+**FGCom-mumble** is a sophisticated radio communication simulator that brings realistic radio procedures to flight simulation and games.
+It's designed for enthusiasts who want authentic radio communication experiences with proper propagation modeling, geographic separation, and realistic audio effects.

 ### Key Features
 - **Realistic Radio Simulation**: Geographic separation, propagation modeling, and authentic audio effects